 The 2nd Ed. has about 200 pages of new material as well as having substantial revision of existing material; it is (c) 2003.
 The Seven Deadly Linux Sins have been revised to match the current risks and a new Physical Security section has been added.
 Varying danger levels are noted by one to five skull-and-crossbones symbols so you know which problems most deserve your attention.
 Its extensive cross-referencing (including page numbers), Index, and design also allow it to be used as a reference.

-and Tips and techniques of debugging rules locally and remotely.
+including Tips and techniques of debugging rules locally and remotely.

 It includes "drop in"